 Many PhDs with experience teaching undergrads are great at making complex topics accessible to other audiences.
 This is fantastic for training, cross-training, and marketing.

 PhDs love research and writing, and can help you with gathering and interpreting data and content marketing.

 PhDs love learning.
 Want to be on the cutting edge?
 They’re great in R&D… they can help you distill new insights from research papers and interpret and apply them accurately.

 If you want to do AI or machine learning, or anything that uses Big Data, make sure you have at least one PhD statistician with practical analytical experience.
 They can prevent you from spending millions on dead ends and help you apply Occam’s Razor to avoid unnecessary complexity (the kind that can lead to technical debt later).

 Bottom line… don’t be afraid of PhDs!
-We are mere mortals who just happen to have spent several years trying to figure out how to get to the core — the fundamental truth — of a complex problem.
-As a result we know how to approach problems like this — problems that many businesses have lots of.
+We are mere mortals who just happen to have spent several years trying to figure out how to get to the core — the fundamental truths — of a complex problem.
+As a result we know how to approach complex problems like this — problems that many businesses have lots of.
 (We are not overqualified at all… we just have an extra skill set in something you desperately need, but may not realize you need it.)